-- Location and time of the spill.
+- Location and time of the spill

-- Circumstances leading up to the spill.
+- Circumstances leading up to the spill

-- Sometimes you can identify the spill’s source from a labelled container, but it’s more likely the source is unknown
+- Sometimes you can identify the spill’s source from a labelled container but it’s more likely the source is unknown

-- Details of any action taken at the spill site, such as containment and confinement actions, or no action taken because of safety concerns.
+- Details of any action taken at the spill site, such as containment and confinement actions, or no action taken because of safety concerns

-- Description of the environment at the spill’s location, such as terrain, public health concerns, nearby bodies of water and natural habitat.
+- Description of the environment at the spill’s location, such as terrain, public health concerns, nearby bodies of water and natural habitat

-When you call in, please let the duty office know if you have other methods of information, such as photos or videos.
+When you call in, let the duty office know if you have other methods of information, such as photos or videos.

-Contact the Environmental Protection and Assessment Branch at 867-667-3227 for guidance in dealing with spills.
+Phone the Environmental Protection and Assessment Branch at 867-667-3227 for guidance in dealing with spills.
 The Government of Yukon has specially trained staff for spills reporting and direction in clean up.

 If a spill has occurred and the responsible person cannot or will not take action, you can anonymously report a spill and we’ll follow up.

-- Make efforts to notify the owner or person in charge of the spilled substance, and any members of the public that may be adversely affected by the spill.
+- make efforts to notify the owner or person in charge of the spilled substance, and any members of the public that may be adversely affected by the spill;

-- Remove the substance spilled to reduce the danger to human health and the environment.
+- remove the substance spilled to reduce the danger to human health and the environment.

 Visit Treat and relocate contaminated material for more information on containing and remediating spilled substances.

-For general inquiries regarding spills in the Yukon email firstname.lastname@example.org or phone 867-667-3227 or toll free in the Yukon 1-800-661-0408, ext.
-3227.
+For general inquiries regarding spills in the Yukon email firstname.lastname@example.org or phone 867-667-5683 or toll free in the Yukon 1-800-661-0408, extension 3227.